-Indicator 3.1 and 5.1: A set of 20-30 unit blocks (depending on size of blocks) is typically enough for 1 child to build a sizeable independent structure.
-A set of at least 10 large hollow blocks is typically enough for 1 child to build a sizeable independent structure.
-However, even if these guidelines are met, if children are arguing over blocks/accessories due to insufficient quantities, score No.
+Indicator 3.1 and 5.1: A set of 20-30-unit blocks (depending on size of blocks) is enough for 1 child to build a sizeable independent structure.
+A set of at least 10 large hollow blocks is enough for 1 child to build a sizeable independent structure.